YCChenVictor/blog-frontend/_posts/Computer_Science/mindset/2021-11-21-Object-Oriented-Programming.md

 ## Introduction

-I am going to demonstrate the OOP concepts with ruby and maybe with JAVA.
+I am going to demonstrate the OOP concepts with ruby.

-The topics are as follow:

-1. classes: object-oriented,
+1. classes: object-oriented style to create object with these classes
-2. coupling:
-3. interfaces
+2. coupling & cohesion: in OOP, we want low coupling and high cohesion
+3. interfaces: with this concept,
 4. encapsulation
 5. abstraction
 6. inheritnace